-SECTION 10 FORMS, NOTICES AND FEES
+SECTION 10 FORMS, FEES AND NOTICES

 - 10.1 For the purposes of administering the provisions of this bylaw, Council may authorize by separate resolution or bylaw as may be applicable, the preparation and use of such fee schedules, forms or notices as in its discretion it may deem necessary.
-Any such fee schedules, forms or notices are deemed to have the full force and effect of this bylaw in execution of the purpose for which they are designed, authorized and issued. - 10.2 Application forms and notices are included in Appendix A. - 10.3 Fees are included in Appendix B. - 10.4 Refund of application fees requires approval of the Village Council.

-- 10.5 In any case, where the required fee is not listed in the fee schedule, such fee shall be determined by the Development Officer or Municipal Planning Commission and shall be consistent with those fees listed in the schedule for similar developments. - 10.6 If development is commenced without a valid development permit an additional fee, in the amount prescribed under the fee schedule, shall be payable upon application for the development permit.
+Any such fee schedules, forms or notices are deemed to have the full force and effect of this bylaw in execution of the purpose for which they are designed, authorized and issued.
+A copy of the fees are included in Appendix A. - 10.2 Application forms and notices are included in Appendix B. - 10.3 Refund of application fees requires approval of the Village Council. - 10.4 In any case, where the required fee is not listed in the fee schedule, such fee shall be determined by the Development Officer or Municipal Planning Commission and shall be consistent with those fees listed in the schedule for similar developments. - 10.5 If development is commenced without a valid development permit an additional fee, in the amount prescribed under the fee schedule, shall be payable upon application for the development permit.